 Project within the TANDEM program of The Czech Academy of Sciences (CAS), Charles University and CEFRES/CNRS based on the CEFRES Platform’s cooperation and endeavour to excellency in social and human sciences.

 First, we will focus on the wild pig in its own right and its multiple relations with humans.
-Especially the relation of predation will be a case in point for our research.
-Studies of hunting in non-European contexts (e.g., Africa, Amazonia, Siberia) have led to numerous theoretical and methodological innovations in the field of social anthropology, from the exploration of hunter-gatherer societies nested in the natural sciences paradigm to the recent phenomenological return to animism as an analytical category.
+Especially the relation of predation will be an important case study for our research.
+Studies of hunting in non-European contexts (e.g., Africa, Amazonia, Siberia) have led to numerous theoretical and methodological innovations in the field of social anthropology, from the exploration of hunter-gatherer societies nested in the paradigm of the natural sciences to the recent phenomenological return to animism as an analytical category.
 However, topics such as European hunting and game management have been largely excluded from the corresponding bodies of literature, something that we would like to redress.

 Currently, our team consists of four researchers.
 Luděk Brož and Virginie Vaté are the principal partners of the TANDEM, representing CAS and CNRS respectively.
 Aníbal Arregui and Marianna Szczygielska are postdoctoral research fellows.